CapsCode-Website/capscode/src/blogfiles/reactjs/how-to-hide-reactjs-code-from-browser/index.md

 "delete-references-to-map-files": "find ./build -regex '._\\.\\(js\\|css\\)' -exec sed -i -E '\\/[\\*\\/]#\\ssourceMappingURL=main(\\.[0-9a-f]+)?\\.(css|js)\\.map(\\\*\\/)?/g' {} +"
 ```

-NOTE: "Removing only the .map files" sadly isn't enough.
-The build also enerates a asset-manifest.json file that contains references to that map files.
+>NOTE: "Removing only the `.map` files" sadly isn't enough.
+The build also enerates a `asset-manifest.json` file that contains references to that map files.

-## 5.using `cross-env` library <a name="cross-env-library-to-hide-reactjs-code"></a>
+## 5. Using `cross-env` library <a name="cross-env-library-to-hide-reactjs-code"></a>

 ---

-install `cross-env` library in devDependency
+Install `cross-env` library in `devDependency`

 ```js
 npm install --save-dev cross-env
 ```

-Just use NPM package cross-env.
+Just use the NPM package cross-env.
 Super easy.
 Works on Windows, Linux, and all environments.
-then ,
+then,

 ```js
 "build": "cross-env GENERATE_SOURCEMAP=false react-scripts build",
 ```

-Notice that you don't use && to move to the next task.
+Notice that you don't use `&&` to move to the next task/command to be executed.

 ```js
 "scripts": {